-The {\sc reduce} computer algebra system has its origins in the late 1960s, growing out of a set of specialized programs for symbolic computation in high energy physics.
-By the early 1970s, these had evolved to a form similar to what we see as {\sc reduce} today and already providing many of the essential capabilities of modern computer algebra systems.
+The \reduce{} computer algebra system has its origins in the late 1960s, growing out of a set of specialized programs for symbolic computation in high energy physics.
+By the early 1970s, these had evolved to a form similar to what we see as \reduce{} today and already providing many of the essential capabilities of modern computer algebra systems.

-We note that even the most meager of today's common computing platforms are significantly more powerful than the hardware on which this version of {\sc reduce} was deployed.
+We note that even the most meagre of today's common computing platforms are significantly more powerful than the hardware on which this version of \reduce{} was deployed.
 One may therefore contemplate how significant computer algebra code can be incorporated in small devices such as micro-controllers.
 This takes us further into the territory explored by the \textit{Compact Computer Algebra} workshop series, \textit{e.g.}~\cite{Fitch09}.

-Both authors have a historical connection with {\sc reduce}, though to greatly different degrees.
+Both authors have a historical connection with \reduce{}, though to greatly different degrees.
 One of us (ACN) has been one of the principal contributors to the system over almost its entire existence, \textit{e.g.}~\cite{Norman93}.
-The other of us (SMW) was a user of {\sc reduce} in the 1970s for general relativity computations: after performing the first of two similar lengthy computations by hand over the course of three months (on the advice of a supervisor), it was possible to learn {\sc reduce} and complete the second computation in one weekend~\cite{watt81}.
+The other of us (SMW) was a user of \reduce{} in the 1970s for general relativity computations: after performing the first of two similar lengthy computations by hand over the course of three months (as required by a thesis advisor), it was possible to learn \reduce{} and complete the second computation in one weekend~\cite{watt81}.

-In what follows, we summarize some of the key steps that led to this early version of {\sc reduce}, outline the issues encountered in building a working version from archival sources, and outline some of its capabilities.
-This is a companion to the ISSAC paper~\cite{Corless+:25} where a live demonstration of this historical {\sc reduce} system will be made.
+In what follows, we summarize some of the key steps that led to this early version of \reduce{}, outline the issues encountered in building a working version from archival sources, summarize some of its capabilities and discuss its performance.
+This 1973 version of the software is publicly available for download~\cite{Reduce1973Download}.
+The software portability issues encountered in its development are recounted in~\cite{norman-watt:ca-portability} and the historical context is given in~\cite{Corless+:25}.